calmond1/DeployDockerWithSystemd/README.md

 ## Make any folders needed for volumes
 - For Jenkins with this docker compose file, create the home folder for the volume with `mkdir /var/jenkins`
+- Since docker compose files can use relative folders for volumes, I would recommend making them as subfolders of the project under /opt/*<service name>*

 ## Enable and start the service
-- Turn the service on and start it by running the following command as root: `systemctl enable --now compose@jenkins`
+- Turn the service on and start it by running the following command as root: `systemctl enable --now compose@*<service name>*`
   - **Note:** The parameter after the @ is the name of the folder under /opt created earlier

-This approach will work for any project, not just jenkins.
+This approach will work for any project, although firewalld or IP Tables will also need network ports opened for most access.